fusion809/fusion809.github.io-old2/_drafts/IDE-TE/10-eric.md

 Its features include support for managing Mercurial, Subversion and Git repositories, an integrated Python debugger, an interactive embedded Python shell with syntax-highlighting, syntax-highlighting for its text editor component, code autocompletion, *etc.*

 ### Advantages (Pros)
-* Cross-platform
+* Cross-platform.
-* Supports both Python versions
+* Supports both Python versions.
-* Feature-packed for Python developers
+* Feature-packed for Python developers.
-* Lightweight
+* Lightweight.

 ### Disadvantages (Cons)
-* The latest version is not available via the usual channels on Sabayon
+* The latest version is not available via the usual channels on Sabayon.

 ### Summary
 {% include_relative 10a-eric-summary.html %}